LaraMi92/centreville_public/README.md

 # MVP
 The application allows users to
-- browse through the products
+- browse through the products and filter by type
+- look at additional details (pictures + description) on each product's page
 - switch languages between French and English
 - create an account / sign in with Google
 - make an order
 - visualize the cart on any page
+- modify email address and browse through orders
 - pay by card or using Paypal
 - add new products as an admin
 - reach out to the admin through a contact form